 The music stores delay their normal sales reports by around 2 months (These are the reports that you always receive free of charge once a month for previous months sales).

-You can upload .wav or .mp3 files (.wav files are recommended for posterity since they are not compressed and offer the highest quality possible to encode into the various formats for each music store).
+You can upload .wav or mp3 files (.wav files are recommended for posterity since they are not compressed and offer the highest quality possible to encode into the various formats for each music store).

-Audio files must conform to the following industry standards:
+.wav audio files must conform to the following industry standards:

-- 2 Channel Stereo
+- 2 Channel Stereo (Mono is not allowed)

-Cover Art Requirements:
+Cover Art File Requirements: